 - Use for any purpose outside of UW Medicine, including teaching or education, professional presentation or publication.

 - Use for any purpose within UW Medicine outside the immediate clinical setting, such as classroom teaching or research (see section on research below).

 This patient authorization is different from the consent in the Care Agreement and must be separately obtained using the

-Patient Authorization to Use or Disclose Photography/Video form or an equivalent form.
+UH0324 Authorization to Use or Disclose Photography/Video Tape Form or an equivalent form.
 You should disclose only the minimum amount of information necessary and remove any identifying information that is not necessary or relevant.